zabdulmanea/linux_server/README.md

 ## Project Description

 This project describes a baseline installation of a Linux server and prepares it to host web applications.
-It aims to secure the server from a number of attack vectors, install and configure a database server, and deploy one of your existing web applications onto it.
+It aims to secure the server from a number of attack vectors, install and configure a database server, and deploy one of the existing web applications onto it.
 This project is guided by [Udacity’s Full Stack Developer Nanodegree Program](https://sa.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

 * The virtual private server from [Amazon Lighsail](https://lightsail.aws.amazon.com/).
 * The Linux server distribution is [Ubuntu](https://www.ubuntu.com/download/server) 16.04 LTS.